Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/histograms.rst

 ``expires_in_version``
 ----------------------
 Required.
 The version number in which the histogram expires; e.g. a value of `"30"` will mean that the histogram stops recording from Firefox 30 on.
-A version number of type ``"N"`` is automatically converted to ``"N.0a1"`` in order to expire the histogram also in the development channels.
+A version number of type ``"N"`` and ``"N.0"`` is automatically converted to ``"N.0a1"`` in order to expire the histogram also in the development channels.
 For histograms that never expire the value ``"never"`` can be used as in the example above.
 Accumulating data into an expired histogram is effectively a non-op and will not record anything.

 ``kind``
 --------